saturneric/GpgFrontend/docs/manual/understand-interface.md

 editor and setting the key you want to use in the key toolbox, you can click the encryption button to perform the operation.

-Some operations need to specify the key and some are not used, which will be explained in other corresponding parts of the document.
+Some operations need to specify the key, and some are not used, which will be explained in other corresponding parts of the document.